Frequently Asked Questions

 What if I don’t know anyone?

-What if I get home on a Friday and I just feel too tired to come out Scouting.
+What if I get home and I just feel too tired to come out Scouting.
 Is that a problem?

 What if I want to change patrols?